 - Of course the difference is smaller if the car needs towing a caravan or if there is only one person in the car.

 So dear government, if we as a country (or preferably within the EU) want to subsidize mobility, spend that tax money on the railways instead of air travel.
 Make the train affordable, ensure that the railways are in top condition and that international trains are compatible.

 - Most international tickets can be purchased online.
-Note that the seemingly cheapest option is not always the most economical.
+Note that seemingly the cheapest option is not always the most economical.
 For instance the site ‘Go Train’ uses questionable tactics.
 The company sell tickets that suddenly increases the price when in the midst of the booking process, supposedly because the train company had just raised the fee.
 Coincidentally, this applies to all tickets and at all times.
 I suggest you take your time and continue your research online.

 - Occasionally you can buy a first class ticket for a small fee.
-For instance we found that some upgrades to first class in Denmark only costs a few crowns.
+For instance, we found that some upgrades to first class in Denmark only costs a few crowns.

 - A good budget alternative to train travel in Europe is the Flixbus.
-Tickets are cheap, reliable, and there is free wifi in the bus.
+Tickets are cheap, reliable, and there is free Wi-Fi in the bus.